veillette/physics-book/contents/ch1PhysicsAnIntroduction.md

 <div class="title">
 The Scientific Method
 </div>
+Ibn al-Haytham (sometimes referred to as Alhazen), a 10th-11th century scientist working in Cairo, significantly advanced the understanding of optics and vision.
+But his contributions go much further.
+In demonstrating that previous approaches were incorrect, he emphasized that scientists must be ready to reject existing knowledge and become "the enemy" of everything they read; he expressed that scientists must trust only objective evidence.
+Al-Haytham emphasized repeated experimentation and validation, and acknowledged that senses and predisposition could lead to poor conclusions.
+His work was a precursor to the scientific method that we use today.

 As scientists inquire and gather information about the world, they follow a process called the **scientific method**.
 This process typically begins with an observation and question that the scientist